rosaguilar/ml4qgis/README.md

 # Development
-This plugin is developed in collaboration with Rosa Aguilar (ITC/University of Twente) and Matthias Kuhn (OpenGIS.ch).
+This plugin is developed in collaboration with Rosa Aguilar (ITC/University of Twente) and Matthias Kuhn ([OPENGIS.ch](https://opengis.ch)).